 It is a common misconception that the only way to protect your eyesight is by wearing glasses or contact lenses.
 The truth is, there are many other factors that come into play and can affect your vision, such as stress levels, diet, and even working hours.
 One major factor in eye health is light exposure from either artificial sources like computer screens or natural light from the sun.
-In order for you not to be at risk of damaging your vision, it's important to take measures today by visiting the best eye clinics in Singapore while you still have time!
+In order for you not to be at risk of damaging your vision, it's important to take measures today by visiting the best eyecare optometrist in Singapore while you still have time!

 Don't Let Your Work Stress Cloud Your Vision